2021–22 NFL playoffs: NFC: San Francisco 49ers 23, Dallas Cowboys 17

 San Francisco gained 341 yards, built a 23–7 lead and held off a frantic Dallas comeback in the fourth quarter.

 The 49ers started off the game with a 7-play, 75-yard drive in which Jimmy Garoppolo completed 3/3 passes for 43 yards before Elijah Mitchell scored on a 4-yard touchdown run.
 Then Travis Benjamin returned a Dallas punt 11 yards to the San Francisco 42-yard line, where the 49ers proceeded to drive 23 yards in 9 plays to take a 10–0 lead with Robbie Gould's 53-yard field goal.
 The next time San Francisco got the ball, they drove 56 yards in 12 plays, the longest a 19-yard completion from Garoppolo to Deebo Samuel.
 Gould finished the drive with a 40-yard field goal, giving the 49ers a 13–0 lead with 9:40 left in the second quarter.

 This time Dallas managed to respond, starting with Tony Pollard's 32-yard kickoff return to their 33-yard line.
-After that, they drove 67 yards, with Dak Prescott completing an 18-yard pass to Cedrick Wilson before finding Amari Cooper in the end zone for a 20-yard score, cutting their deficit to 13–7.
+After that, they drove 67 yards, with Dak Prescott completing an 18-yard pass to Cedrick Wilson Jr. before finding Amari Cooper in the end zone for a 20-yard score, cutting their deficit to 13–7.
 San Francisco struck back with Garoppolo's 37-yard completion to Brandon Aiyuk setting up a 52-yard field goal from Gould, putting them ahead 16–7 going into halftime.